Credit:

 Why Bother With A Reusable Water Bottle?

-However, as the money required to keep pipes and fountain fixtures working as they should have trickled away and, as we've come to understand more about how viruses and other bugs are transmitted from person to person, these fixtures have fallen out of favor with health officials and civic planners.
+However, as the money required to keep pipes and fountain fixtures working as they should have trickled away and as we've come to understand more about how viruses and other bugs are transmitted from person to person, these fixtures have fallen out of favor with health officials and civic planners.

 There are pros and cons to plastic and glass water bottles.

 From the type of material to the style of the cap, the best water bottles can be customized to suit your specific needs.
-Vacuum-insulated stainless steel is almost unbeatable when it comes to keeping cool, but it is prone to denting if dropped and can leave a metallic taste.
-Plastic—look for BPA-free—is lightweight, sturdy, inexpensive, and easy to clean, which is why it’s a go-to pick for athletes instead of glass bottles.
+Vacuum-insulated stainless steel is almost unbeatable for keeping cool, but it is prone to denting if dropped and can leave a metallic taste.
+If plastic, look for BPA-free.
+Plasticis lightweight, sturdy, inexpensive, and easy to clean, so it’s a go-to pick for athletes instead of glass bottles.

-To wash your water bottle in the sink, start by draining your bottle of whatever is left inside of it.
-Next, leave the cap in your dishwater to soak (giving the water a chance to loosen up any crud that may have collected in the grooves inside of the lid,) and scrub out the interior of the bottle using a bottle brush, like these.
-Now rinse the bottle in clean water and leave it out to air dry before turning your attention to the bottle's cap.
-Using your bottle Brush, scrub the cap, inside and out before drying it off.
+Next, leave the cap in your dishwater to soak (giving the water a chance to loosen up any crud that may have collected in the grooves inside of the lid) and scrub out the interior of the bottle using a bottle brush, like these.

-To make the solution, add a tablespoon of chlorine bleach to a quart of water.
+Add a tablespoon of chlorine bleach to a quart of water to make the solution.
 Dunk your water bottle and its lid in the solution and leave them to sit for five minutes—maybe use the time to make a sandwich or something.
-At the end of the five minutes, rinse your bottle with fresh water, dry it and you're ready to chug fluids, once again.

-Meet the testers
+Meet the writers

 Sarah Zorn